ghitabahaj/Pharmacy-management-system/README.md

 The application includes three user roles:
-* Admin: He is responsible of the crud of the pharmacies in such a city, view cities information …
+* Admin: He is responsible of the crud of the pharmacies in such a city.
-* Pharmacy Admin: He is responsible of managing his pharmacy and the medicaments etc…
+* Pharmacy Admin: He is responsible of managing his pharmacy and the medicaments etcâ€¦
 * Client: He is able to see pharmacies information and the medicaments available is each one of them.

 Features: